bartbalaz/ivado_labs_assignment/README.md

 importlib.reload(museums)
 ```
 - Download the data from Wikipedia [Museums page](https://en.wikipedia.org/wiki/List_of_most_visited_museums) and
 [Cities page](https://en.wikipedia.org/wiki/List_of_largest_cities).
-Optionally you may want to print the downloaded data.
+Optionally, you may want to print the downloaded data.
+Please note that not all the required cities are listed on the [Cities page](https://en.wikipedia.org/wiki/List_of_largest_cities).
+Therefore, a module variable **museums.missing_city_populations** (see below) allows to add any missing cities.
+This variable it prefilled
+with the necessary default values.
 ```python
 museums.download_data()
 museums.print_museum_data()